 |USA & Canada||59.3m|

-America accounts for 58% market share and is where fantasy sports was born.
-In 2006 the Unlawful Internet Gambling Enforcement Act banned standard sports betting but allowed fantasy sports as a “skill based game”.
+America accounts for 58% market share and is where fantasy sports were born.
+In 2006 the Unlawful Internet Gambling Enforcement Act banned standard sports betting but allowed fantasy sports as a “skill-based game”.

-Five years later, DraftKings became popular by allowing high quality legal fantasy sports play coast to coast.
+Five years later, DraftKings became popular by allowing high-quality legal fantasy sports to be played coast to coast.
 So popular that in 2013 Major League Baseball became the first league to get on the bandwagon by purchasing a stake in DraftKings.
 Fox Sports, Major League Soccer and the NHL all followed suit, propelling fantasy sports into the mainstream.

 India, another country with a sports betting ban that makes an exception for fantasy sports, saw similar growth thanks to Indian Premier League cricket.
 KPMG estimate the online gaming market in India to be worth $43.8 billion and could reach $118.8 billion in 2023.